sta48/healinghoney/documents/design-journey.md

 ### Describe your Catalog (Milestone 1)
 > What will your collection be about?
 What types of attributes will you keep track of for the *things* in your catalog?
 1-2 sentences.

-My collection will be a collection of plants and trees that have medicinal properties.
-Attributes such as plant type, leaf type, bark type, bark color, scienctific name, common name, and medicinal properties it holds and diseases it cures against will be listed.
+My collection will be a curated collection of plants and trees that have medicinal properties.

+Fields Listed:

++ Common Name: Text (Size: 30)
++ Scienctific Name: Text (Size: 40)
++ Other Names: Text (Size: 60)
++ Cure: Text (Size:20)

++ Location: Text (Size:20)
++ Lifespan: Text (Size:10)
++ Endangered:
++ Type: Text (Size:10)
++ Description: Chars (Size:200)
+    + Includes Identification information such as leaf type, bark type, fruits, what part of the plant is used, interesting facts

 ### Target Audience(s) (Milestone 1)